lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 		- What happened to that child?
 			- she died when she was five - page 72
 			- now offred is saying she's not dead..?
 			>"Eight, she must be now.
 I've filled in the time I lost, I know how much there's been.
 They were right, it's easier, to think of her as dead.
-I don't have to hope then, or make a wasted effort.
+Idon't have to hope then, or make a wasted effort.
 Why bash your head, said [[Aunt Lydia]], against a wall?
 Sometimes she had a graphic way of putting things."
 			>-pg.
 73
 	- Or is it all a metaphor?